 When running a business, you’re likely to be using personal data in some form or other, whether it’s personal data of your staff, customers or other business contacts.
 As soon as you start processing any personal data at all, you’ll need to make sure you comply with data protection law.
-This includes putting in place appropriate policies and procedures to make sure your business is GDPR compliant.
+This includes putting in place appropriate policies and procedures to make sure your business is UK GDPR compliant.
 This GDPR policy template toolkit (also called a Data protection policy toolkit) provides templates for 8 key data protection policies that your business is likely to need.

 - How do I use the GDPR policy toolkit?

 - Do I need GDPR policy templates?

 - If my business is a data controller, what are my data protection obligations?